Zankoku-Okuno/blag/articles/review/season-12018c-summer.md

 Don't do cleanup (esp. of code) w/o a checklist, or else cleanup creep becomes likely.
 My incremental gc actually follows this principle.
 As a corollary, when doing some cleanup, write down the pattern of cleanup you're doing in the coding standards document.
-- This has worked out well, as far as picking gc tasks
+For picking gc tasks, this has worked out well.